intel-iot-devkit/how-to-code-samples/line-following-robot/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a line following robot that:<br>
+Using a compatible Intel-based platform, this project lets you create a line following robot that:<br>
 - continuously checks the line finder sensor.<br>
 - moves forward if on the line, using the stepper motors.<br>
 - tries to pivot to find the line if not on it, using the stepper motors.<br>